-The purpose of this project overall is to provide data and analysis that are both empirically rigorous as well as accessible and useful to policymakers, parents, and the public.
+The purpose of the SFID project is to provide data and analysis that are both empirically rigorous as well as accessible and useful to policymakers, parents, and the public.
 By partnering with other scholars, and with organizations from across the ideological spectrum, it is our hope that we can eventually reach a consensus on the best methods and data to employ when analyzing school finance systems.

-In this report, we provide results from three of the indicators included in our State Indicators Database: effort, adequacy, and progressivity.
+In this report, we provide results from three of the indicators included in our State Indicators Database, the primary product of the SFID: effort, adequacy, and progressivity.
 We refer to these as our "core indicators," as we believe that they, as a group, provide a concise summary of how much states spend on education and how those resources are distributed.

 All of our state indicators data, including those from past years, are freely available to the public, in Excel and Stata format.
 The state dataset is accompanied by documentation that includes non-technical descriptions of all variables, and is designed to be accessible to non-researchers.
-In addition to the full state database (roughly 130 variables), we have also published a "reduced dataset," which includes only the variables presented directly in this report (i.e., the "core indicators").
-Download these materials at: http://schoolfinancedata.org.
+You may download these materials at: http://schoolfinancedata.org.